jcolomb/gintonic-blog/text/survey_analysis_report2.md

 # Summary

+In contrast to software developers, researchers have no standard way to organise their files.
+While data managers recommend to design such an organisation, they fail at providing clear recommendations or examples;
-In contrast to software developers, researchers have few to no standard way to organise their files.
-Indeed, there are very few recommendations and examples for file organisation, nor is there time allocated to folder organisation design in the  researchers workflow.
-We believe that providing researcher with a folder tree structure template could make a huge difference in their researchers data management.
+and there is no time allocated to this task in the researcher work.
+We believe that providing researcher with a folder tree structure template could make a huge difference in promoting data management and research collaboration.
+Here we present the results of an initial survey run in three neuroscience research consortium (LINK).

-We collected the feedback from 51 neuroscientists presented with 2 initial drafts,  analysed their responses, and build a second template draft based on this feedback.
-Researchers from all fields are now invited to review this draft in a second survey (run until mid January 2021, LINK).
-This new template takes three levels of data organisation into account (experiment, project, laboratory), while staying relatively simple and flexible, especially when implemented it in a git workflow.
+We collected the feedback from 51 neuroscientists presented with 2 initial drafts, analysed their responses, and build a second template draft based on this feedback that is presented here.
+This new template takes three levels of data organisation into account (experiment, project, laboratory), while staying relatively simple and flexible, especially when implemented it in a git workflow (using the GIN-tonic tool we are developing).
+Researchers from all research domains are now invited to review this draft in a second survey (run until mid January 2021, LINK).